espressif/idf-eclipse-plugin/README.md

 Eclipse IDE for Espressif IoT Development Framework(IDF)

+# Contribution Guide

 ## Setting up an Eclipse Development Environment:
-1. Download and install `Java SE 11`(latest Java 11).
+* Download and install `Java SE 11`(latest Java 11).
 Here is the download link https://www.oracle.com/technetwork/java/javase/downloads/index.html
-2. Download and install `Eclipse RCP package` (latest Eclipse 2018-12) which you can find here https://www.eclipse.org/downloads/packages/
+* Download and install `Eclipse RCP package` (latest Eclipse 2018-12) which you can find here https://www.eclipse.org/downloads/packages/
-3. Install the `m2eclipse` feature into eclipse from the update site: https://www.eclipse.org/m2e/
+* Install the `m2eclipse` feature into eclipse from the update site: https://www.eclipse.org/m2e/
-4. Import the plugins, features, and test plugins into your workspace. `File > Import > Maven > Existing Maven Projects`.
+* Import the plugins, features, and test plugins into your workspace. `File > Import > Maven > Existing Maven Projects`.
 Select the directory this repo was cloned into.

 ## How to contribute:
-1. Fork this repo
+* Fork this repo
-2. Ensure you’ve installed Maven locally https://www.vogella.com/tutorials/ApacheMaven/article.html#maven_installation
+* Ensure you’ve installed Maven locally https://www.vogella.com/tutorials/ApacheMaven/article.html#maven_installation
-3. Make changes locally on your fork
+* Make changes locally on your fork
-4. Test with Maven Tycho using `$ mvn clean verify`
+* Test with Maven Tycho using `$ mvn clean verify`
-5. Submit a Merge Request(MR)
+* Submit a Merge Request(MR)

-## Download and Installation:
+# Getting started with the Eclipse IDF Plugins:

-1. Download `Eclipse CDT package` and install it. https://www.eclipse.org/downloads/packages/release/2018-12/r/eclipse-ide-cc-developers
+* Download `Eclipse CDT package` and install it. https://www.eclipse.org/downloads/packages/release/2018-12/r/eclipse-ide-cc-developers
-2. Download the Espressif IDF eclipse `artifacts.zip` file from https://gitlab.espressif.cn:6688/idf/idf-eclipse-plugin/-/jobs/artifacts/master/download?job=build
+* Download the Espressif IDF eclipse `artifacts.zip` file from https://gitlab.espressif.cn:6688/idf/idf-eclipse-plugin/-/jobs/artifacts/master/download?job=build
-3. Extract the above downloaded zip file
+* Extract the above downloaded zip file
-4. Launch Eclipse
+* Launch Eclipse
-5. Go to `Help` -> `Install New Software`
+* Go to `Help` -> `Install New Software`
-6. Click `Add…` button
+* Click `Add…` button
-7. Select `Achieve` from Add repository dialog and select the file ``com.espressif.idf.update-1.0.0-SNAPSHOT.zip`` from the exacted folder
+* Select `Achieve` from Add repository dialog and select the file ``com.espressif.idf.update-1.0.0-SNAPSHOT.zip`` from the exacted folder
-8. Click `Add`
+* Click `Add`
-9. Select `Espressif IDF` from the list and proceed with the installation
+* Select `Espressif IDF` from the list and proceed with the installation
-10. Restart the Eclipse
+* Restart the Eclipse

-## Configuring Environment Variables:
+# Configuring Environment Variables:
 * Click on the `Environment` preference page under `C/C++ Build`.
 * Click “Add…” and enter name `BATCH_BUILD` and value 1.
 * Click “Add…” again, and enter name `IDF_PATH`.
 The value should be the full path where ESP-IDF is installed.
 Windows users can copy the IDF_PATH from windows explorer.
 * Edit the `PATH` environment variable.
 Keep the current value, and append the path to the Xtensa toolchain installed as part of IDF setup, if this is not already listed on the PATH.
 A typical path to the toolchain looks like `/home/user-name/esp/xtensa-esp32-elf/bin`.
 Note that you need to add a colon : before the appended path.
 Windows users will need to prepend `C:\msys32\mingw32\bin;C:\msys32\opt\xtensa-esp32-elf\bin;C:\msys32\usr\bin` to PATH environment variable (If you installed msys32 to a different directory then you’ll need to change these paths to match).

-## CMake IDF Project
+# CMake IDF Project

-# To create a new Project using default esp-idf-template:
+## To create a new Project using default esp-idf-template:
-1. Make sure you're in C/C++ perspective.
+* Make sure you're in C/C++ perspective.
-2. Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
+* Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
-3. Provide the project Name
+* Provide the project Name
-4. Click `Finish`
+* Click `Finish`

-# To create a new project using idf examples/templates:
+## To create a new project using idf examples/templates:
-1. Make sure you're in C/C++ perspective.
+* Make sure you're in C/C++ perspective.
-2. Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
+* Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
-3. Provide the project Name
+* Provide the project Name
-4. Click `Next`
+* Click `Next`
-5. Check `Create a project using one of the templates`
+* Check `Create a project using one of the templates`
-6. Select the required template from the tree
+* Select the required template from the tree
-7. Click `Finish`
+* Click `Finish`

-#  Import an existing IDF Project
+##  Import an existing IDF Project
-1. Make sure you're in `C/C++ Perspective`.
+* Make sure you're in `C/C++ Perspective`.
-2. Right click on the Project Explorer
+* Right click on the Project Explorer
-3. Select `Import..` Menu
+* Select `Import..` Menu
-4. Select `Existing IDF Project` from `Espressif` import wizard menu list
+* Select `Existing IDF Project` from `Espressif` import wizard menu list
-5. Click `Next`
+* Click `Next`
-6. Click on `Browse...` to choose an existing project location directory
+* Click on `Browse...` to choose an existing project location directory
-7. Provide project name if you wish you have a different name
+* Provide project name if you wish you have a different name
-8. Click `Finish` to import the selected project into eclipse workspace as a CMake project
+* Click `Finish` to import the selected project into eclipse workspace as a CMake project

-## Building the IDF projects
+# Building the IDF projects

 ## Configuring Core Build Toolchains